 Try before you buy

 Playable ads work as a “try before you buy” type ad unit, letting users interact with an app’s main features before installing it.
 The users who end up installing the app after a few seconds of fun gameplay become more likely to open the app later and continue engaging with it over time, creating more high lifetime value (LTV) players.

-It’s also because the ads are inherently enjoyable, and actually fun to play with.
+It’s also because the playable mobile ads are inherently enjoyable, and actually fun to play with.
 Like the Super Bowl ads viewers look forward to watching, playable ads are an ad format users actually want to encounter.

 Reduce uninstall rates, improve retention rates

 App uninstall rates in the first hour can be as high as 25 percent.
 The figure rises to 64 percent in the first month.
 But by guaranteeing high LTV early in the user lifecycle, playable ads effectively reduce app uninstall rates and improve retention rates down the line — since users who install via playable ads know what to expect from the app.
 In fact, we’ve seen retention rates jump to 30-40 percent with playable ads.

 Eventually, this process helps advertisers save money, since it weeds out users who wouldn’t enjoy the app — minimizing money potentially wasted on acquiring irrelevant, low LTV users.
 Thus, even if the cost per install for playable ads is more expensive than a typical video or banner ad, the ROI ends up being higher.